A great online portfolio website demonstrates not only your skills, but also your personality and passions.

 4. Make it easy for potential clients to get in touch

 While this may seem obvious, many online portfolios focus so much on design that they forget about the site’s main purpose — to connect you with potential customers.

 Be sure to include contact information such as an email address, phone number, or a contact form built into the site.
 And don’t forget about your social media accounts and profiles on relevant websites such as Behance or GitHub.
 You can dedicate an entire page to contact information and profiles, place links in the website footer, or even put a big “contact me” button on the homepage — just make it as easy as possible for interested clients to reach you.

 Build your portfolio with Webflow

 Whether you want to start from scratch or use one of our many templates, Webflow is a great portfolio builder.
 With an intuitive interface and plenty of online support, it’s easy to get your customizable personal website up and running.

-Webflow offers a great selection of templates that have features like an About page, contact form, blog, and testimonial pages already built in.
-You get a head start in focusing on what's important — and that’s filling it with all of your brilliant work and content.
+Webflow offers a great selection of templates that have features like an About page, contact form, blog, and testimonial pages already built in so you can focus on what's important — showcasing all of your brilliant work and content.

 A portfolio is an ongoing project that’s never really finished.
 What this means is that after you land more gigs, you’ll want to refresh your portfolio with your newest and best work.
 Webflow’s content management system (CMS) lets you manage your projects in one place with CMS templates, rather than having to hassle with changing the layout.
 Webflow’s CMS functions in maintaining dynamic content in a way that’s simple.